vibrantleaf/the-spat-stack/README.md

 # The SPAT Stack
-A Secured (reverse-)Proxy with Auth & Traefik
+A Secured (reverse-)Proxy with Auth & Traefik ( Prounced: /spæt/ )

-Prounced /spæt/
+please use the docker swam version the others are wip